 list_name.count()

-return It returns an integer value, representing the number of times the object occur in the list. argument It accept a single argument, the item that we want to count.
-Example
+return It returns an integer value, representing the number of times the object occurs in the list.

 Output